mayanknagda/neural-topic-models/README.md

 # neural-topic-models
-Some famous neural topic models with Pytorch Lightning
+Some popular neural topic models with Pytorch Lightning.